Connect with others who understand.

 • Disrupted nighttime sleep

 • Changes in rapid eye movement (REM) sleep patterns.
-People diagnosed with narcolepsy often move into REM sleep much faster than normal sleepers.
+People diagnosed with narcolepsy often move into REM sleep much faster than typical sleepers.

 Some people with a narcolepsy diagnosis may also experience other symptoms.